vladstudio/edna/src/note-help.md

 ## Delete a note

-- right-click for context menu, `Note / Delete current note`
+Right-click for context menu, `Note / Delete current note`, or:

-or:

 - `Mod + K`
 - select a note with arrow key or by typing a partial name match